ashish53552/riscv-simulator/README.md

 	Hrishikesh Pawar	2018MEB1241	Instructions of R Format, Register & PMI Organization

 ### Phase 1
-	A simulator to execute a sequence of machine code instructions to mimic the basic data and conrol path of RISC-V
+	A simulator to execute a sequence of machine code instructions to mimic the basic data and conrol path of RISC-V ISA

 ### How to Build
 	$cd src